 - Reading a book, listening or watching something that is inspiring or informative (mental and emotional energy).

-- Do any activities that help you to take control of your day, e.g. planning the day (deciding on the tasks that need to be done), and/or knocking off some tasks that occupy your mind or will set you up to be most productive (e.g. necessary emails, or communication with team).
+- Do any activities that help you to take control of your day, e.g. planning the day (deciding on the tasks that need to be done), and/or knocking off some tasks that occupy your mind or will set you up to be most productive (e.g. necessary emails, or communication with the team).

-- Manage energy not time – be conscious of how productive you are and do what’s necessary to get you into the most productive state (activities to increase energy levels).
+- Manage energy, not time - be conscious of how productive you are and do what's necessary to get you into the most productive state (activities to increase energy levels).
 You can read more about how to do this in the Harvard Business Review, Manage Your Energy, Not Your Time article.

 - Optimise your schedule based on your energy levels and the work you are required to do.
 For example, if you require periods of deep focus, allocate this work to the time when you are most focused (e.g. in the morning).
 If you need to have a lot of meetings, allocate this to the time when you are not so focused (e.g. the afternoon).
 If you are having to build a product and be a 'manager' (i.e. meet with people), which is the case for most founders, check out Paul Graham's Essay on the Makers Schedule, Managers Schedule.